lior-k/fast-elasticsearch-vector-scoring/README.md

 # Fast Elasticsearch Vector Scoring

-This Plugin allows you to score documents based on embedding-vectors, usin dot product ot cosine similarity.
+This Plugin allows you to score Elasticsearch documents based on embedding-vectors, using dot-product or cosine-similarity.

 ## General
-* This plugin was inspired from [This elasticsearch vector scoring plugin](https://github.com/MLnick/elasticsearch-vector-scoring) and [this disscution](https://discuss.elastic.co/t/vector-scoring/85227/6) to achive 10 times faster processing. give it a try.
+* This plugin was inspired from [This elasticsearch vector scoring plugin](https://github.com/MLnick/elasticsearch-vector-scoring) and [this discussion](https://discuss.elastic.co/t/vector-scoring/85227/6) to achieve 10 times faster processing over the original. give it a try.
 * I gained this substantial speed improvement by using the lucene index directly
 * I developed it for my workplace which needs to pick KNN from a set of ~4M vectors. our current ES setup is able to answer this in ~80ms